nbanmp/ethereumctf/readme.md

    - Could be in the same input box.
 Just check for a 0x in front?
    - Also need abi
  - Create requirements.txt
- - Check if a blockchain is already running and dont restart it if it is not necessary.
+ - Check if a blockchain is already running and don't restart it if it is not necessary.